Palashio/libra/README.md

 dimensionality_ICA("Estimating median house value", path_to_dataset)
 ```

-If this does not converge a message will be displayed for users to warn them by default.
+If this does not converge, a message will be displayed for users to warn them by default.

 ***